 It is important to create a new variable for conversion.
 By using the same variables as before, variables will remain characters.

 Convert to Different Date Format

 We originally stored the data in Month-Date-Year-11/16/1989 format, but as a character.
-Using SAS date format, we can convert it to Date-Month-Year.
+Using the SAS date format, we can convert it to Date-Month-Year.

 format dt1 ddmmyyD10.;

 Consider the case where you must convert multiple character variables to SAS datevalue format.
 It is possible to convert them using SAS arrays.

 data ex2; input dt: $10. dt2: $10.; cards; 14-04-29 2019-11-16 15-02-05 2022-12-01 16-11-22 2022-12-07 16-12-21 2022-12-08 17-10-19 2022-12-15 ;